ectionboy/get-car/README.md

    yarn start
    ```

-Your Rental Car App should now be running and accessible at
+Your get car App should now be running and accessible at
 `http://localhost:3000/get-car`

 ![Main page](img-1.png)